Why Web Directions Summit?

 Teams get more

-Send a team of five or more to Web Directions Summit and get even more.
-For the price of a Classic ticket per team member, you'll get:
+Send a team of five or more to Summit and get even more.
+Register with the code team and for just $1295 per team member, you'll each get:

 - A Silver pass for each attendee

-- A team licence to the videos from Web Directions Summit 2017
+- A licence to the videos from Summit 2018

 Not sure if you qualify?
 Drop us a line, we try to be as generous as possible.

-If you're coming from out of town, there are many hotel and serviced apartment style accommodation options in Sydney, a short train trip, or walk from ATP.
+If you're coming from out of town, there are many hotel and serviced apartment style accomodation options in Darling Harbour, and otherwise close by.